pkulchenko/fullmoon/README.md

 headers and *is* case-sensitive and with the capitalization preserved.

 The request headers can also be set using the same syntax.
-For example, `r.headers.MyHeader = "value"` will set `MyHeader: value` response header.
+For example, `r.headers.MyHeader = "value"` sets `MyHeader: value` response header.
 As the headers are set at the end of the action handler processing, the earlier set headers can also be removed by assigning a `nil` value.

 Repeatable headers can also be assigned with values separated by commas:
 `r.headers.Allow = "GET, POST"`.